Jarecb/Periodicity/README.md

 # Periodicity
-This program performs interval analysis given a range of dates.
-It has features to normalise outliers and predict the next date in the cycle
+This program analyses a set of dates to try to predict the next date in the sequence, outliers can be normalised

 ## Sample Data